-Schedule 6.
-Milford Global Fund
+Schedule 10.
+Milford Global Equity Fund

-The Milford Global Fund's objective is to provide capital growth after management and administration charges but before tax and before the performance fee through global investments over the minimum recommended investment timeframe.
+The Milford Global Equity Fund's objective is to provide capital growth after the base fund fee but before tax and before the performance fee, by out-performing the relevant share market index over the minimum recommended investment timeframe.